fioprotocol/fips/fip-5.md

 In order to obfuscate that Sender and Receiver are interacting, only one party's information has to be encrypted.
 Obfuscating Sender's data is difficult without changing the architecture of the blockchain to a more complex privacy chain architecture.
 Obfuscating the Receiver's data is easy, but it makes it challanging for the Receiver to identify transactions on the chain that contain informationn for them.

-To solve this challange, this FIP introduces the concept of **Search Index**.
+To solve this challenge, this FIP introduces the concept of **Search Index**.
 This index uses [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) and can be derived by both Sender and Receiver and requires their own private key and the other party's public key.

 #### Sender derives Receiver's Search Index to include on sent transactions
 * Sender wants to derive Search Index for Receiver and types their FIO Address into their wallet